sigstore/docs/content/en/cosign/key-generation.md

 Alternatively, you can use the `COSIGN_PASSWORD` environment variable to provide one.

+*Note:* Cosign does not support RSA keys.
+Please generate and use only ED25519 keys for signing and verifying software artifacts.

 ## Key generation and management

 To generate keys using a KMS provider, you can use the `cosign generate-key-pair` command with the `--kms` flag.